Envirometrix/PredictiveSoilMapping/docs/Software.md

 if(length(new.packages)) install.packages(new.packages)
 ```

-This will basically check if some package is installed already, then install it if it is missing only.
-You can put this line at top of each R script that you share so that anybody using that script will automatically get all missing packages.
+This will basically check if any package is installed already, then install it only if it is missing.
+You can put this line at the top of each R script that you share so that anybody using that script will automatically get all required packages.

 The h2o package requires Java libraries, so you should first install Java by using e.g.: